JJRR5/Melp/README.md

-Revolutionary iapp that will provide useful information about restaurants to users.
+Revolutionary app that will provide useful information about restaurants to users.